Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Results and Discussion

-To ensure that the correction of the beam effect during the data analysis process did not compromise the authenticity of the cosmic matter distribution, we conducted a 2-D matter power spectrum analysis on the processed data.
-By thoroughly analyzing the matter power spectrum, we can assess the effectiveness of the beam effect correction and determine whether crucial physical information has been preserved.
+To ensure that the correction of the beam effect during the data analysis process did not compromise the authenticity of the cosmic matter distribution, we conducted a 21-cm power spectrum analysis on the processed data.
+By thoroughly analyzing the 21-cm power spectrum, we can assess the effectiveness of the beam effect correction and determine whether crucial physical information has been preserved.

-The 2-D Power Spectrum is a statistical tool used to measure the spatial correlation of HI in two different directions.
+The 21-cm power spectrum is a statistical tool used to measure the spatial correlation of HI in two different directions.
 Specifically, it focuses on the distribution of HI parallel to the line of sight ($k_\parallel$) and perpendicular to the line of sight ($k_\perp$).
-By analyzing the 2D Power Spectrum of HI, scientists can investigate the early state of the universe, which is one of the objectives of the SDC3a project, namely, to probe the EoR of the universe through observations of the 21-cm line.
-Additionally, the 2D Power Spectrum of HI can also be used to study the distribution patterns of galaxies and galaxy clusters in the universe, revealing the characteristics of HI gas distribution within galactic disks.
-Since the distribution of HI is influenced by the gravitational potential of dark matter, the analysis of the power spectrum allows for the indirect detection and study of the properties of dark matter.
+By analyzing the 21-cm power spectrum, we can investigate the early state of the universe, which is one of the objectives of the SDC3a project, namely, to probe the EoR of the universe through observations of the HI.
+Additionally, the 21-cm power spectrum can also be used to study the distribution patterns of galaxies and galaxy clusters in the universe, revealing the characteristics of HI gas distribution within galactic disks.
+And the distribution of HI is influenced by the gravitational potential of dark matter, the analysis of the power spectrum allows for the indirect detection and study of the properties of dark matter.

-In Figure~\ref{fig:power_spectrum_two}, we present the two-dimensional matter power spectrum.
-The left panel displays the true power spectrum obtained from the SDC3a project, while the center panel shows the power spectrum predicted by the $\tt{PI-AstroDeconv}$ algorithm.
+We have performed {\tt{PCA}} on the observational data pr-eprocessed by both {\tt{WSClean}} and {\tt{PI-AstroDeconv}}, setting the number of principal components to 12 during the {\tt{PCA}} process.
+The residual signals obtained after {\tt{PCA}} processing were considered as the foreground-cleaned signals.
+Finally, we conducted a 21-cm power spectrum analysis on the data cubes using the $\tt{tools21cm}$~\footnote{https://tools21cm.readthedocs.io/} package.

-Analysis of the discrepancy plot reveals that the power spectra corresponding to small $k_\perp$ and large $k_\parallel$, as well as those corresponding to large $k_\perp$ and small $k_\parallel$, exhibit relatively larger differences compared to other positions.
-Nonetheless, overall, the differences between the predicted power spectrum and the true power spectrum are relatively minor and are generally kept within a range of $3\%$.
+In the upper part of Figure~\ref{fig:power_spectrum_two}, we present the 21-cm power spectra processed using the {\tt{CLEAN}} algorithm and the {\tt{PI-AstroDeconv}} architecture, as well as the ideal EoR signal power spectrum.
+Specifically, the top-left panel shows the residual power spectrum after correcting for the beam effect and removing foreground contamination using the {\tt{CLEAN}} algorithm; the top-middle panel displays the results processed with the {\tt{PI-AstroDeconv}} architecture following the same procedure; and the top-right panel provides the ideal EoR signal power spectrum, free from any foreground or instrumental effects.